 Power Africa Transaction and Reforms Program

-In 2014 the U.S. Agency for International Development (USAID) selected Tetra Tech to serves as the prime contractor for its Power Africa Transactions and Reform Program (PATRP), which provides technical assistance, capacity building, and transaction support services under Power Africa.
+In 2014 the U.S. Agency for International Development (USAID) selected Tetra Tech to serves as the prime contractor for the Power Africa Transactions and Reform Program (PATRP), which provides technical assistance, capacity building, and transaction support services under Power Africa.
 While PATRP’s approach centers on transaction advisory assistance across sub-Saharan Africa, it also includes traditional power sector reform, commercialization activities, and institutional support to the Power Africa Coordinator’s Office.

 PATRP’s activities fall under four overarching objectives:

 - Institutional support to the Power Africa Coordinator’s office

 - Small-scale projects, rural electrification, and mini-grids support

 - Regulatory and institutional strengthening and policy reform

 The PATRP team, under Tetra Tech’s guidance, is working to provide broad technical, logistical, and administrative support to track, manage, implement, and publicize Power Africa.
 Most notably, the team developed the web-based Power Africa Tracking Tool database that allows Power Africa and its stakeholders to monitor transactions’ progress toward financial close and commercial operation.

 Our team also is tracking a pipeline of power generation projects from the concept phase through late-stage transactions and providing transaction project support to bring late-stage power generation, transmission, and distribution projects to financial closure.
 This objective seeks to provide African governments, the private sector, and donors with a focal point to galvanize collaboration around priority electricity generation, transmission, and distribution transactions.
 In the process, PATRP is helping governments drive systemic changes and fundamental reforms in the power sector that will facilitate even greater private sector involvement and investment over the long term.